Mazhar Alanson: Early life

 He was born on February 13, 1950, to a family of musicians in Ankara, Turkey, where his father was the head trumpeter in the State Philharmonic Orchestra.
-He continued Kadıköy Anadolu Lisesi which is also commonly known as Kadıköy Maarif College for his high school education in Istanbul following his father's death.
-After the high school, he attended the State Conservatory in Ankara and graduated in performing arts, in particular (theater).
+He attended Kadıköy Anadolu Lisesi, commonly known as Kadıköy Maarif College for his high school education in Istanbul following his father's death.
+After high school, he attended the State Conservatory in Ankara and graduated in performing arts, in particular (theater).

 Career

 He started playing the guitar during his high school years.
 In 1966, Mazhar formed the band Kaygısızlar ("The Carefree") along with Fuat Güner and Sadik Kuyas.
 They played the music of the Beatles, Crosby, Stills & Nash and the Rolling Stones and collaborated with the renowned Turkish pop singer Barış Manço.
 Later on, Özkan Uğur joined the band, and in 1972 the trio was renamed MFÖ, after the initials of the members.
 While Özkan was serving his military duty, Mazhar and Fuat released their first album Türküz Türkü Çığırırız ("We are Turkish, we will sing Türkü").
 The album song Güllerin İçinden ("From in-between the roses") brought the group to a broader audience.
 In 1974, Galip Boransu and Ayhan Sicimoğlu joined the band, and the quintet took the name İpucu Beşlisi ("Clue Quintet").
 However, the band dissolved after a short time, and the group MFÖ continued to play as a trio again.

-Between 1972 and 1982, Mazhar Alanson played as an actor at the Ankara State Theatre, performing a number of leading roles in major plays.
+Between 1972 and 1982, Mazhar Alanson performed as an actor at the Ankara State Theatre, performing a number of leading roles in major plays.

 MFÖ represented Turkey in the Eurovision Song Contest twice, in 1985 with Didai Didai Dai (placed 14) and in 1988 with Sufi (placed 15), both written and performed by themselves.

 Aside from the band, he released two solo albums: Herşey Çok Güzel Olacak (1999), and Türk Lokumuyla Tatlı Rüyalar (2002).

-The album "Türk Lokumuyla Tatlı Rüyalar (2002) was written in the U.S. when he was abroad and apart from his group members.
+The album Türk Lokumuyla Tatlı Rüyalar (2002) was written in the U.S. when he was abroad and apart from his group members.

 He is a former jury member in most viewed TV Show of Turkey O Ses Türkiye (Turkish version of The Voice).